 Wendy can’t ever fully know the extent in which her pure example has led my heart back toward the Savior.
 Her example back then, along with countless other times, has given my heart more peace than any worldly pleasure or escape ever could.
 She radiates His love and compassion by simply loving everyone she comes in contact with, with the same pure love Christ does.

 Because at the end of the day, His love is the source of all peace.
 It cannot be faked nor replaced.
-He is the true #PrinceofPeace and like my friend Wendy, is always understanding and waiting to ease our burdens.
+And like my friend Wendy, He is always understanding and waiting to ease our burdens.
 He will have compassion on us as we humbly turn to Him and seek His comfort.

 Print Out the Compassion Quotes